ParubokMotorniy/opengl-mischiefs/README.md

 Multiple light sources of each kind are possible.
 They are passed to shaders, which implement standard Blinn-Phong lighting, through uniform buffers.
 The light sources have their own shaders and are represented with pointy spheres (which visualize the directions of spot&directional lights).
 In the scene there are two point ligths and two directional lights.
+The effect of individual lights can be verified by commenting out the lightint application loops in `fragment_standard.fs`

 ### Tasks [3]